scalatra/scalatra-website/guides/resources/less-css.md

 It doesn't matter what the file/s are called, so long as they have the `.less` extension we said we'd use in the `wro.xml` configuration.

-For example, create `src/main/webapp/less/main.less`, which shows of the use of variables in LESS:
+For example, create `src/main/webapp/less/main.less`, which shows off the use of variables in LESS:

 ```css